Menza008/Pomodoro-task-tracker/README.md

 1. **Add tasks** by typing in the input box and clicking *Add Task*
 2. Use **Start**, **Pause**, and **Reset** buttons to control your Pomodoro timer
-3. Click on a task to mark it as done or the ✕ button to remove it
+3. Click on a task checkbox to mark it as done or the ✕ button to remove it
 4. Use the **Toggle Dark Mode** button to switch themes
 5. **Install** the app on your device for easy offline access